andycroll/andycroll.com/_posts/2018/2018-01-07-extract-conditionals-into-well-named-methods.md

 end
 ```

 This implementation explicitly returns `false` if the `name` is unknown.
 The only way to guarantee a decent coffee shop experience is to rule out places you’ve never heard of.
+Right? :-)

 ## Use…